centic9/generate-and-send-ssh-key/README.md

 ## What

-This is a small script to perform all the tasks that are necessary to create a private/public keypair for ssh-authentication and transfer it to a remote server.
+This is a small script to perform all the tasks that are necessary to create a private/public keypair for ssh-authentication for password-less connecting to a remote server.
 Additionally it performs some checks and adjusts file-permissions both locally and on the remote server to avoid some common pitfalls.

 ## Why

-Because I fail every time I try to do this manually.
+Because I failed every time I tried to do this manually.

 ## How